HKO-WHL-Sums-Victoria-Portland

 |_

-Referees — Tyler Adair, Brett Iverson.
-Linesmen — Nick Bilko, Brad McKeown.
+Referees — Kevin Bennett, Trevor Nolan.
+Linesmen — Nick Albinati, Erik Freeman.